-In one of our recent posts, we shared a simple 3-day meal plan that included a vegetarian lunch option.
-In response, a reader asked a very good, very common question:
+In a previous post, I shared a simple 3-day meal plan that included a vegetarian lunch option.
+In response, one reader asked:

 The short answer?

 Yes.
-Paleo-primal can be mostly (or even entirely) vegetarian.
+Paleo-primal can be mostly (or entirely) vegetarian.

 It also means avoiding processed foods, grains, legumes, refined sugar, and chemically altered fats and oils.

 “Primal” adds the option of high-quality dairy for those who do okay with it.